Correlated curvature perturbations and magnetogenesis from the GUT gauge bosons

-In summary, we have explored a particular vector curvaton scenario which employs the electroweak gauge bosons to produce the curvature perturbation in the Universe, while simultaneously generating a primordial magnetic field strong and coherent enough to account for galactic magnetism.
-Assuming that inflation gives rise to a flat superhorizon spectrum of perturbations for the hypercharge field, we have shown that they can generate the observed curvature perturbation at the electroweak phase transition, when the $Z$-boson can act as a vector curvaton field.
-The spectrum of the hypercharge perturbations survives the hot big bang in the form of a hypermagnetic field, which is frozen into the highly conducting plasma.
-As a side effect, the projection of the hypercharge onto the photon direction at the electroweak transition produces a primordial magnetic field, which is strong and coherent enough to seed the galactic dynamo mechanism and explain the observed magnetic fields of the galaxies.
-The generation of the original flat superhorizon spectrum of perturbations for the hypercharge requires physics beyond the standard model.
-However, many mechanisms exist in the literature.
-Depending on the mechanism one can connect the vector curvaton requirements with the energy scale of inflation.
+In summary, in the context of GUT hybrid inflation, we have explored a particular vector curvaton scenario which employs the GUT gauge bosons to affect (by generating statistical anisotropy) or even to produce the observed curvature perturbation $\zeta$, while simultaneously generating a primordial magnetic field strong and coherent enough to account for galactic magnetism.
+Assuming that inflation gives rise to a flat superhorizon spectrum of perturbations for (at least some of) the GUT bosons, we have shown that they can affect or generate $\zeta$ at the breaking of grand unification (which also terminates inflation), when a supermassive GUT boson can act as a vector curvaton field.
+The spectrum of the corresponding hypercharge perturbations survives the hot big bang in the form of a hypermagnetic field, which is frozen into the highly conducting plasma.
+The projection of the hypercharge onto the photon direction at the electroweak phase transition produces a primordial magnetic field, which can be strong and coherent enough to seed the galactic dynamo mechanism and explain the observed magnetic fields of the galaxies.
+The generation of the original flat superhorizon spectrum of perturbations for the gauge bosons of the unbroken GUT during inflation is due to some other mechanism which we simply postulated.
+However, concrete such mechanisms exist in the~literature.